Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Preliminaries

 \subsection{Problem Statement}

-We define the training dataset with $N$ samples as $D = \{(X_i, Y_i)\}_{i=1}^N$, where $P_i \in \mathbb{R}^{n \times 3}$ denotes the 3D coordinates of the $i^{th}$ sample, and $Y_i \in \{1, \dots, K\}$ is its corresponding label from a predefined set of $K$ classes.
-Building upon the previous explanation~\cite{gu2019badnets,feng2022fiba}, we divide the training dataset into two subsets: a benign subset $D_b$ and a poisoned subset $D_p$.
-The poisoned subset consists of a portion $\rho$ of the training dataset $D$, where selected samples are manipulated by the trigger injection function $\mathcal{T}$ (as shown in Fig.~\ref{fig:Framework}) and their labels are modified to a predefined target label $Y_t$.
-Given that the attacker has full control over the training process and access to the entire dataset, the backdoored model $f_{\theta}$ trained on this training dataset maintains high accuracy on benign samples while misclassifying any poisoned sample $X^p_i=\mathcal{T}(X_i)$ as the target class $Y_t$.
+The training set is defined as $D = \{(X_i, Y_i)\}_{i=1}^N$, where $X_i \in \mathbb{R}^{n \times 3}$ contains the coordinates of the $n$ points in the $i$-th sample and $Y_i \in \{1, \dots, K\}$ is the corresponding class label.
+Following the standard targeted backdoor setting~\cite{gu2019badnets,feng2022fiba}, $D$ is partitioned into a benign subset $D_b$ and a poisoned subset $D_p$.
+A fraction $\rho$ of training samples is transformed by a trigger injection function $\mathcal{T}$ and relabeled to a predefined target class $Y_t$.
+Training a model $f_{\theta}$ on the resulting dataset should preserve high accuracy on benign inputs while causing poisoned inputs $X_i^p = \mathcal{T}(X_i)$ to be classified as $Y_t$.